yassine128/Text-Color-Adapter/README.md

 ![White Bgd](https://raw.githubusercontent.com/yassine128/Text-Color-Adapter/main/assets/white%20bgd.png) </br>

 ## What is next
-- Building a system to train the model in real time
+- Building a system to train the model in real time.
+- The training model part of the website doesn't work yet so I pre-trained the model on my machine.